Illuminator-team/Illuminator/readme.md

 Illuminator is available under a GNU Lesser General Public License (LGPL) license.
 The Illuminator team accepts contributions to the Illuminator source, test files, documentation, and other materials distributed with the program.
 If you are interested in contributing, please start there, and feel free to reach out to the team using illuminator@tudelft.nl.
 The Illuminator team does not take any responsibility for the damage or loss that this code might provide.

+Reference for the Illuminator: A. Fu, R. Saini, R. Koornneef, A. van der Meer, P. Palensky and M. Cvetković, "The Illuminator: An Open Source Energy System Integration Development Kit," 2023 IEEE Belgrade PowerTech, Belgrade, Serbia, 2023, pp. 01-05, doi: 10.1109/PowerTech55446.2023.10202816.

+The Illuminator V2 thanks the contribution of Raghav Saini and Niki Balassi